 - Wear the right protection during contact sports or physical activity, eg. helmet

-- If it is possible a seizure may occur, wear a medical alert bracelet, so people can easily identify you have epilepsy and don't over-react
+- If it is possible a seizure may occur, make sure someone (such as the coach) knows you have epilepsy and knows what to do

-- Ask the doctor whether certain sports are appropriate for you
+- Ask the doctor whether certain sports aren’t appropriate for you

 - Keep yourself well hydrated and drink or snack on something with sugar in it